dpzaba/read_my_time/README.md

 Humanize your times in your locale language.
 It is plain Ruby, you don't need Rails or Sinatra, but it works great with them.

-This gem helps you to transform your senconds (a numeric value) into a readable string for humans.
+This gem helps you to transform your seconds (a numeric value) into a readable string for humans.

 ## Installation